SciWilro/Python_Youtube_API/README.md

 Create AWS Developers Account [here](aws-create)
 Guide: [How to Set up Amazon RDS PostgreSQL Database](aws-guide)

+The code will change a lot, but I'm making notes as I go.
+When I'm happy with the project I'll add a walkthrough of some kind.
+Youtube hopefully.

+---

+## Overview

+`TODO` ¯\\_(ツ)_/¯

 ---

 ## Useful Resources

 <div>
     <ul>